nanovms/nanos/tools/trace-utilities/readme.md

   </p>

-By default, __all__ kernel functions will be shown here, including those that lead to either context switches or mode switches to userspace, and thus have __very__ long latencies (e.g., `kernel_sleep` as the big purple bar above).
+By default, __all__ kernel functions will be shown here, including those that sleep or lead to context switches and/or mode switches to userspace, and thus have __very__ long latencies (e.g., `kernel_sleep` as the big purple bar above).
 Data for such functions can be disabled by toggling it in the function list on the right, creating a more readable graph; e.g.,